sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing: Introduction

+The same linting workflow extends beyond reference verification to internal consistency.
+Manuscripts contain dense cross-references among abstract, body, tables, and figures, and these can drift independently of any citation problem: an AI-assisted edit changes a number, label, or claim in one place but not in others, and the author no longer notices on re-read. sciwrite-lint surfaces such drift across the manuscript (numbers in text vs.\ tables, abstract claims vs.\ body, figure captions vs.\ content, axis labels vs.\ text, statistical results vs.\ their verbal interpretation), alongside structural cross-reference checks (dangling cites, orphan references, unreferenced figures).
+The full inventory of checks appears in Table~\ref{tab:checks}.

-This proxy-based system is known to be broken.
-The Matthew Effect concentrates citations regardless of quality \citep{merton1968matthew}.
-DORA, signed by 20,000+ researchers, calls for abandoning journal impact factor in hiring and funding \citep{dora2012}.
-The Leiden Manifesto articulates principles for responsible metrics \citep{hicks2015leiden}.
+Beyond citation and internal-consistency verification, the broader research-assessment system also misses the mark on \emph{contribution assessment}: citation counts, journal rank, and the h-index track attention rather than the substance of what a paper contributes.
+The Matthew Effect concentrates citations regardless of intrinsic paper quality: identical duplicate papers in higher-impact-factor journals receive on average twice the citations of their counterparts in lower-impact-factor journals \citep{lariviere2010matthew}.
+DORA, signed by 20,000+ researchers, calls for abandoning journal impact factor in hiring and funding \citep{dora2012}; the HEFCE-commissioned Metric Tide review proposes a framework for responsible use of research metrics \citep{wilsdon2015metrictide}.
 Perverse incentives corrupt integrity \citep{edwards2017perverse}.
 Journal rank poorly predicts research quality \citep{brembs2013deep}.
 The h-index is mathematically inconsistent \citep{waltman2012hindex}.
-Yet no widely adopted alternative measures properties of the paper itself.
+As a separate, experimental contribution we also propose \emph{SciLint Score} (Section~\ref{sec:scilint}): citation-chain integrity combined with a contribution component drawn from philosophy of science.